Meet Our Team in Eau Claire, WI

 Master of Arts in Clinical Mental Health Counseling, Lakeland University

-Danielle has an eclectic and trauma informed therapeutic style and uses a variety of approaches in her therapy including: play therapy, attachment, grief and loss, Polyvagal/mindfulness approaches, Internal Family Systems (IFS), Eye Movement Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy and Emotionally Focused Therapy.
-Furthermore, she employs a holistic approach to therapy integrating the entire person - mind, body, and spirit.
+Danielle has an eclectic and trauma informed therapeutic style and uses a variety of approaches in her therapy including: play therapy, attachment and nurturance (infancy-adult), grief and loss, Polyvagal/mindfulness approaches, Internal Family Systems (IFS), Eye Movement Desensitization Reprocessing (EMDR), Cognitive Behavioral Therapy and Emotionally Focused Therapy.
+Furthermore, she employs a holistic approach to therapy for harmony and balance, integrating the entire person - mind, body, and spirit.

 Danielle is EMDRIA internationally trained and offers EMDR (Eye Movement Desensitization and Reprocessing) therapy for children, adolescents and adults.
-In addition, Danielle is nationally certified in TFCBT (Trauma Focused Cognitive Behavioral Therapy).
-She specializes in developmental trauma and play based therapies with children ages 3+ in addition to building self-esteem, social + emotional skillset and helping children adapt to the busy and ever-changing world they live in.
-Danielle also works with adolescents, young adults, adults and families for a variety of concerns to include: anxiety, depression, parenting enhancement and guidance, attachment and nurturing, parent/child interaction concerns and general life transitions.
+Danielle is nationally certified in TFCBT (Trauma Focused Cognitive Behavioral Therapy).
+In addition, Danielle has advanced training in Internal Family Systems (IFS) and is a Certified Clinical Trauma Professional.
+She specializes in developmental trauma, relational trauma and complex trauma.
+Play based therapies with children ages 3+ Are offered to foster the building of self-esteem, social + emotional skillset and helping children adapt to the busy and ever-changing world they live in.
+Danielle also works with adolescents, young adults, adults and families for a variety of concerns to include: anxiety, depression, PTSD, parenting enhancement and guidance, attachment and nurturing, parent/child interaction concerns and general life transitions.